SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 here's a protocol that refines the ``Container`` protocol, adding the requirement of a ``suffix(_:)`` method.
 The ``suffix(_:)`` method
-returns the final elements of the container, stored in an instance of the ``Suffix`` type.
+returns a given number of elements from the end of the container, storing them in an instance of the ``Suffix`` type.

 .. testcode:: associatedTypes